An ex’s mixed messages or signals as frustrating at they may be, can be used to move things forward to get back your ex, if done the right way.

 Almost everyone trying to get an ex back at some point in the process feels that they are getting mixed messages from their ex.
 The sad reality is that most of the time they are right.

 Can you stop or prevent an ex from sending you mixed messages?
 Most of the time no, but you can use your ex’s mixed messages and signals to move things forward.

-1. When the mixed messages are deliberate, just tell them to knock it off.
-Nothing stops stupid mind games like a strong, direct and clear rebuke.
-Contrary to what most emotionally insecure believe, most people respect you more when you are firm and assertive in a way that’s not obnoxious.
+The best response is to tell your ex to knock it off.
+Contrary to what most emotionally insecure believe, most people respect you more when you are direct, clear, firm and assertive in a way that’s not obnoxious.

-How your ex takes it will tell you a lot about the kind of person you are dealing with.
+How your ex takes it will tell you a lot about the kind of person you are dealing with; someone who:.

-- Someone who cares about you will stop trying to mess with your head.
+- Cares about you will stop trying to mess with your head.

-- Someone who doesn’t care will think it’s a power-game and continue trying to mess with you.
+- Doesn’t care about you will think it’s a power-game and continue trying to mess with you.

-- Someone who has no intentions of getting back together will either stop all contact or pull the “silently gone” move.
+- Has no intentions of getting back together will either stop all contact or pull the “silently gone” move.

 If you approach this calmly without letting your own emotions get in the way, it can actually improve communication and move things forward.